-Double check that you’re not cutting off the top of a mountain, or that your friend’s whole body is in the shot.
-This isn’t gospel, because sometimes having something cut off from the the frame can be good for composition, but you’ll have to be the judge of that.
+This isn’t gospel, because sometimes having something cut off from the frame can be good for composition, but you’ll have to be the judge of that.

 This is one of the most important travel photography tips I can give – Move your feet.